In this section

 Chain of Custody Documentation

 The chain of custody records who handled the evidence, when, and what they did with it.
-For a Linux investigation, the chain of custody document should include:
+For a Linux investigation, the chain of custody document should include four categories of records.

 Collection record — for each evidence artifact: what was collected (filename or description), when it was collected (UTC timestamp), where it was collected from (hostname, IP, path), who collected it (investigator name), how it was collected (tool and command used), and the SHA256 hash at the time of collection.